constkhi/vue-simple-alert/README.md

 - returns: Promise\<boolean\>

-> Will be resolved when OK button clicked.
-If confirm box closed by any other reason, this promise will be rejected.
+> Will be resolved when OK button was clicked.
+If the confirm box was closed by any other reason, this promise will be rejected.

 ### prompt(message, defaultText?, title?, type?, options?)